gurgeous/sinew/README.md

 ## Quick Example

-Here's an example for collecting the links from httpbingo.org:
+Here's an example for collecting the links from httpbingo.org.
+Paste this into a file called `sample.sinew` and run `sinew sample.sinew`.
+It will create a `sample.csv` file containing the href and text for each link:

 ```ruby
 # get the url